You may be concerned about how a physical address differs from a mailing address for many reasons.

 Billing address vs. shipping address vs. physical address

-Another confusion people often face is differentiating among billing, shipping, and physical addresses.
+Another confusion people often face is differentiating between billing, shipping, and physical addresses.

-A shipping address is an address where the order will be sent, while the billing address is the one connected to the customer’s payment method.
+A shipping address is where the order will be sent, while the billing address is connected to the customer’s payment method.
 Your billing address may also be your permanent address since it’s associated with your financial details.

-Typically, your billing address will be your physical address (your home).
+Your billing address will typically be your physical address (your home).
 However, if the shipment is delivered to your doorstep, this can be the same as your shipping address.
-If not, perhaps when using a mail forwarding or virtual mailbox service, your shipping address will differ from your billing location.
+If not, your shipping address may differ from your billing location when using a mail forwarding or virtual mailbox service.

 Which address should you use?